Jakeh766/Connect4/README.md

 ![Minimax](/assets/Connect4GIF.gif)

 In the GIF, the circled boards are pruned, meaning there is no point in evaluating them because alpha is greater than beta.
+Alpha represents the best score that the maximizer (AI) can guarantee and beta represents the best score that the minimizer (the human player) can guarantee.
+Alpha-beta pruning optimizes the minimax algorithm by reducing the number of positions that need to be evaluated and thus speeding up decision-making.

 Inspiration for this project came from Keith Galli's Youtube series: [Keith Galli's Youtube Series](https://www.youtube.com/playlist?list=PLFCB5Dp81iNV_inzM-R9AKkZZlePCZdtV)